trackmania-rl/tmrl/README.md

 The central server is located either on the localhost of one of the rollout worker computers, on another computer on the local network, or on another computer on the Internet.
 It collects samples from all the connected rollout workers and stores these in a local buffer.
-This buffer is periodically sent to the trainer interface.
+This buffer is then sent to the trainer interface.
-Periodically, the central server receives updated policy weights from the trainer interface and broadcasts these to all connected rollout workers.
+The central server receives updated policy weights from the trainer interface and broadcasts these to all connected rollout workers.

-The trainer interface is typically located on a non-rollout worker computer of the local network, or on another computer on the Internet (like a GPU cluster).
+The trainer interface is typically located on a non-rollout worker computer of the local network, or on another machine on the Internet (e.g., a GPU cluster).
 Of course, it is also possible to locate everything on localhost when needed.
 The trainer interface periodically receives the samples gathered by the central server and appends these to a replay memory.
 Periodically, it sends the new policy weights to the central server.

-These mechanics can be summarized as follows:
+These mechanics are summarized as follows:

 ![Networking architecture](readme/img/network_interface.png "Networking Architecture")

 # Development roadmap:
-You are welcome to contribute to the `tmrl` project.
+Contributions to `tmrl` are welcome.
 Please consider the following:
-- Further profiling and code optimization.
+- Further profiling and code optimization,
 - Find the cleanest way to support sequences in `Memory` for RNN training.

-You can discuss contribution projects in the [discussions section](https://github.com/trackmania-rl/tmrl/discussions)
+You can discuss contribution projects in the [discussions section](https://github.com/trackmania-rl/tmrl/discussions).

 # Authors: